atakiya/container-vintagestory-server/README.md

 ## About

-A debian-based container image that runs the official Vintage Story server, on the net7 runtime.
+A Debian-based container image that runs the official Vintage Story server, on the net7 runtime.

 For information on how to configure the Vintage Story server, please see https://wiki.vintagestory.at/index.php?title=Setting_up_a_Multiplayer_Server#Basic_Configuration